thothom/thothom.com/docs/overview/types.md

 # Types

-_Symb_ exports some types to help you to type your application without have to worry so much.
+_Thoth_ exports some types to help you to type your application without have to worry so much.

 ## `EntityType`